New York City, NY

 Ms. Ricci earned her Bachelors of Arts degree at Franklin and Marshall College.

-For the 2016-2017 NAMI Board term, Barbara will serve as a member of the Development, Finance, Planning and Policy Committees.
+During the 2018-2019 Board term, Barbara will serve as Chair of the Finance & Audit Committee, and a member of the Executive, Planning and Policy Committees.